Tiago-Harmonic/tiago_harmonic/README.md

 ros2 launch tiago_2dnav tiago_nav_bringup.launch.py is_public_sim:=True world_name:=our_map
 ```

-If the new map does not properly loads, build and source the workspace.
+If the new map does not properly load: build and source the workspace.
 But that should not be needed with `--symlink-install`.

 Then:
 - use `Estimate 2D pose` in RViz to help AMCL to initialize, and perform some teleoperated movements until AMCL particles have converged.